EECS 498: Advanced Programming and Principles of Software Design

 Coursework

 EECS 281 with a minimum grade of "C".
-Contact the CSE Advising Office in 1270 Leinweber or at ugadmin@eecs.umich.edu.
+Contact the CSE Undergraduate Advising Office for questions.

 Skills